gsurjs/VinnyWebsite/README.md

 # Clean Simplistic Website for Vinny Virtuoso

-A clean, minimalist website for [Artist Name] inspired by the Yeezysupply aesthetic.
+A clean, minimalist website for Vinny Virtuoso to display his media, art, and tour info.

 ## Features